Spring Boot vs Spring MVC vs Spring - How do they compare?

 </dependency>

-The following screenshot shows the different dependencies that are added to our application.
+The screenshot below shows the dependencies added to our application by the spring-boot-starter-web starter.

 Image